 If you are going to live in a place that is covered in snow and ice for most of the year, why not just embrace it.
 The Quebec Winter Carnival (Carnaval de Quebec) is the worlds biggest winter carnival with over one million people attending every year!

 It’s the ultimate winter celebration that every year gives the Quebecois people a reason to stop hibernating, get outside and have some fun!
-It runs for 17 days from the end of January until mid-February.
+It runs for 9 days.

 Massive ice sculptures, a giant snowman mascot and crazy Canadian activities are just some of the things that Quebec Winter Carnival is famous for.